VulpesSARL/MiniNT5-Tools/README.md

-# MiniNT5 Tools
+﻿# MiniNT5 Tools

 Scripts & Tools to customize Windows PE to my like.
-Also adds 32 Bit application support to the 64 Bit Windows PE Image.
-Really small, ca. 525MiB for the 64 Bit image, ca. 340MiB for the 32 Bit Image.
+Really small, ca. 541MiB for the 64 Bit image.
 Can be booted from every media like CD-ROM, USB Sticks and even from Network (PXE).

 MiniNT5 is intended for diagnostics, repair & (re-)installation of Windows.
-(Workstation & Server editions, from Windows 2000 to Windows 10)
+(Workstation & Server editions, from Windows 7 to Windows 11)

 Hint: There is no need to disable Secure-Boot in order to boot MiniNT5.
 Even from PXE.